Strapontin/PeriodicElementsCollection/README.md

 This is a periodic elements collection game.
 Users can collect periodic elements.

 ### Cool stuff to implement :
+- &check;ERC1155 : The list of elements will probably be stored in an ERC1155 style contract.
+- &check;Chainlink : used for randomness.
+- &cross;UUPSUpgradeable : The contract will need to be upgradeable in order to fix issues when they are spotted.
-- Signatures : Users can sign a transaction to be executed by someone else to delegate gas costs.
+- &cross;Signatures : Users can sign a transaction to be executed by someone else to delegate gas costs.
 In exchange, 20% of cards minted (1 card per mint) are given to the query executor (search ressources about this behaviour online).
-- ERC1155 : The list of elements will probably be stored in an ERC1155 style contract.
-- UUPSUpgradeable : The contract will need to be upgradeable in order to fix issues when they are spotted.
-- Chainlink : used for randomness.

 ## Features
 ### Minting